• Skip to primary navigation

 Trouble-shooting in an Indoor Edible Window Garden

-Indoor window gardening is not the same as outdoor gardening.
+Indoor gardening even in a sunny window is not the same as outdoor gardening.
 Plants might grow very slowly and become leggy if they do not have enough light and/or the temperature in the room is too cold.

-It can happen in the middle of winter that a plant stops growing altogether, but there is not much you could change.
+It can happen in the middle of winter that a plant stops growing altogether, there is not much you could do.
 Just leave it, because as soon as the days get brighter and warmer, the indoor plant will take off.

 Overgrowth